BestTimesToVisit.com Logo

 safety

-Al Ain is a very safe city with low crime rates.
-However, always be aware of your surroundings, especially in crowded markets.
-Stay hydrated by carrying a water bottle, as the desert heat can be intense.
+Al Ain is a very safe city, but it's always wise to be aware of your surroundings, especially in crowded markets.
+Stay hydrated by carrying a reusable water bottle – you can refill it at many public places and it's better for the environment.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.